ninap41/Angular-Chrome-Extension-Datamuse/README.md

 ## Getting it Into Chrome

 **ATTENTION.
-Currently having difficulty with `ng build` and getting the extension to work in chrome.
+Currently having difficulty with `ng build`!
 Was working before May.
-However, I have an old build within the dist folder, I have added to this repo, that should work if you download it.
-It is the latest as of May2nd.This app was near complete except for an annoying form hugging the extension border.
-So, technically finished.
+HOWEVER, I have an old build within the dist folder I have added to this repo that should work if you download it and add to chrome.
+Do not download, delete the dist, and then run `ng build` until this is fixed!
+All the features are up to date as of May2nd.
+History, favorites, search, everything, etc. This app was near complete except for ONE padding issue on the form in the extension So, technically finished project.
 Please enjoy**

 *latest build May 2nd, 2019*
 load unpacked extension in extension settings developer mode at this directory  `dist/chrome-angular`.
 Icon should show in extensions (lil book icon).